3. The Lego Movie 2: The Second Part (2019)

 Perhaps the absolute peak of the Lego movies’ referential comedy, The Lego Batman Movie was a laugh a minute, the kind of family animated film with little bits of everything for everyone.
 It was also the perfect satire for the Batman universe Warner Bros had created on the screen, the film poking fun at story elements that previous Batman movies may have got wrong and bringing to light elements they may have missed, but never once becoming unnecessarily mean or counter-productive to the Batman bandwagon so much of Warner Bros replies upon.

-In the screenplay, the crux of the the narrative centered around a Joker and Batman relationship the likes of which we hadn’t seen on the big screen in the same way for years (that being that they need each other, that they balance one another), the film therefore using its references to build upon the individual characterisations and its overall emotional impact, cameo after cameo for other DC superheroes also being included to ensure moments of glee throughout.
+In the screenplay, the crux of the the narrative centred around a Joker and Batman relationship the likes of which we hadn’t seen on the big screen in the same way for years (that being that they need each other, that they balance one another), the film therefore using its references to build upon the individual characterisations and its overall emotional impact, cameo after cameo for other DC superheroes also being included to ensure moments of glee throughout.

-While the animation style was noticeably less detailed than in The Lego Movie, there was still a great deal of passion and talent behind The Lego Batman Movie which ensured a solid follow up Lego-branded follow-up to our number one film…
+While the animation style was noticeably less detailed than in The Lego Movie, there was still a great deal of passion and talent behind The Lego Batman Movie which ensured a solid Lego-branded follow-up to our number one film…

 1. The Lego Movie (2014)